liquidcrew/virctl/README.md

 ### Cloud config syntax validation

-All the files located within the [cloud-init](cloud-init) directory are files that will be used by the `cloud-init` process running on the virtual machine the first time it boots, during the deployment process.
-These files must adhere to the `cloud-config` syntax, otherwise the virtual machine configuration will fail.

-You don't need to deploy a new virtual machine every time you want to validate one of these files.
+You don't need to deploy a new virtual machine every time you want to validate configuration files based on `cloud-config` syntax, in this case, the [cloud-init/user-data.yaml](cloud-init/user-data.yaml) file.
 The `cloud-init` program allows you to check the syntax correctness and provides additional information in case of errors.

 If you want to use `cloud-init` to validate the files, you will need to install it according to the documentation provided by your Linux-based operating system.
 I haven't included it in the [Requirements](#Requirements) section because `cloud-init` is not strictly necessary for the workspace to function.

 Run the following command to validate `cloud-config` formatted files:

 ```
-cloud-init schema --config-file file.yaml
+cloud-init schema --config-file <file-name>
 ```

 ## 🔌 Compatibility